kcoainnapo/Tryhackme/RootMe/README.md

 ![Image Alt](https://github.com/kcoainnapo/Tryhackme/blob/main/RootMe/Images/php-error.png?raw=true)

-After some research we find that it exists different php extension :
+After some research we find that it exists different php files extension :

 ![Image Alt](https://github.com/kcoainnapo/Tryhackme/blob/main/RootMe/Images/php-extension.png?raw=true)

 We were able to upload our file when we renamed it rev.php3 but once we clicked on it we had an error message.

-But once we renamed it rev.php5 we were able to obtain our intial access, we started a netcat listener with :
+But if we renamed it rev.php5 we were able to obtain our intial access, we started a netcat listener with :

 ```
 nc -lvnp 1234